-Research and development expenses were \$18.6 million for the year ended December 31, 2021, compared to \$12.9 million for the year ended December 31, 2020.
-The increase of \$5.7 million was primarily due to the following:
+Research and development expenses were \$37.2 million for the year ended December 31, 2023, compared to \$30.3 million for the year ended December 31, 2022.
+The increase of \$6.9 million was primarily due to the following:

-- a decrease of \$0.6 million in clinical programs related to delays due to COVID 19, resulting in timing and scope changes to clinical studies; and - an increase of \$0.9 million in personnel costs due to increased salaries and bonus expense, increased headcount associated with expanded research and development activities, and equity-based compensation expense; and - an increase of \$5.7 million in manufacturing expense related to costs incurred with contract manufacturing organizations for production of pre-clinical and future clinical trial materials associated with our most advanced product candidates; and - a decrease of \$0.3 million in preclinical programs due to decreased sponsored research spend under grants.
+- an increase of \$5.4 million in clinical programs primarily related to increased Phase 2 trial activities with contract research organizations; - an increase of \$1.7 million in personnel costs associated with expanded research and development activities, and equity-based compensation expense; - an increase of \$1.5 million in preclinical programs, and other expense primarily due to increased research spend; and - a decrease of \$1.7 million in manufacturing related to lower costs with contract manufacturing organizations for the production of pre-clinical and future clinical trial supply.